biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/rarify_parameter_with_sampling_depth3.png
    :align:   center

 Click the "Run" button above the workflow network to start the process of rarefaction.
-Then, click on the "dflt_name (BIOM)" artifact to see blue "Jobs using this data" button.
-Once you click on it, you can see the current status of your job.
-You can also view it clicking on the server button in the top-right corner of the screen:
+You can now view your jobs that are running by clicking on the server button in the top-right corner of the screen:

 .. figure::  images/server.png
    :align:   center

 The view will return to the original screen, while the rarefied feature-table generation job runs.
-Your browser wil automatically refresh every 15 seconds until the "rarefied table (BIOM)" artifact appears:
+Your browser will automatically refresh every 15 seconds until the "rarefied table (BIOM)" artifact appears:

 .. figure::  images/rarify_workflow4.png
    :align:   center